Other pages on penile anatomy & circumcision

 Temperature-responsive tissue

-The foreskin contains more than half of a man's temperature-responsive peripenic smooth muscle sheath called the dartos fascia, which is thought to play a part in maintaining the scrotum at the ideal temperature for sperm production.
+The foreskin has many temperature-responsive receptors, which may play a part in maintaining the scrotum at the ideal temperature for sperm production.

 Immunological secretions